Brian Duffield: Career

+2012–2020: Screenwriter

-Duffield's first spec sale was for Your Bridesmaid is a Bitch to Skydance Media.
+Duffield's first spec script sale was for Your Bridesmaid is a Bitch to Skydance Media.
 The story is partially based on his personal experience with his friends' weddings and a slew of failed relationships.
 His friend from college had sent a copy to a contact at Circle of Confusion management company, who later offered to be Duffield's manager.
 Several days later, they got a meeting with Skydance, who bought the script.
+Duffield said: "(It) was something like my tenth script.
+It was the first one people paid attention to and I haven’t really shown the earlier scripts to anyone in LA."
 Eli Craig was last attached to direct and rewrite the film in May 2015.
 Black List Live!, a live monthly stage reading of scripts featured on the Black List, did a performance of Your Bridesmaid is a Bitch in 2014.

 Duffield sold his script for Monster Problems to Paramount Pictures in 2012.
 The film underwent some rewrites by Matthew Robinson and was renamed Love and Monsters before being released in October 2020.

 Duffield's first writing assignment was for the film adaptation of the second book in the Divergent trilogy, Insurgent (2015), in 2013.

 The script for The Babysitter (2017) was sold to McG's company, Wonderland Sound and Vision, at auction.
 McG also directed the film, which later premiered on Netflix in October 2017.
 In 2020, the thriller Underwater starring Kristen Stewart was released.
 The screenplay was by Duffield and revised by Adam Cozad.

+2020–present: Writer-director

-Duffield made his writer-director debut with the dark comedy Spontaneous later that year.
-His next film as a writer-director, No One Will Save You, was released in 2023.
+Later in 2020, Duffield made his writer-director debut with the dark comedy Spontaneous.

+His next film as a writer-director, No One Will Save You, was released straight-to-streaming in 2023.

+Upcoming

+Duffield will next direct an adaptation of Whalefall, the script for which he co-wrote with the novel's writer Daniel Kraus; It will be released on October 16, 2026.

+He is also set to write and direct Crumble, a film about a married couple who go on a world-traversing adventure in the hope of finding a cure to an ancient curse, for Laika LLC.

+In 2026, it was announced that Duffield would direct a film based on Trevor Henderson's internet phenomenon Siren Head.